Who the heck is Maya Kirana?

 But people who have read my blog says my writing is refreshing.

-I am a yoga fan, I crochet, I bake and cook, I am passionate about the environment, I adore reading, I love Traditional Chinese Medicine and soups (check out MY OTHER BLOG here), I love the smell of rain on a baking hot day.
-I love spending time with good friends and I treasure relationships like I treasure the moments I spend alone.
-I love journalling, I love reflection, and I love being patient, strong and courageous.
+I love Traditional Chinese Medicine and soups (check out MY OTHER BLOG here), I love the smell of rain on a baking hot day.
+I love spending time with good friends and family and I treasure relationships like I treasure the moments I spend alone.
+I love journaling, I love reflecting and I love being patient, strong and courageous.